 eCampus @ UMass Textbook Delivery

-When purchasing course materials for the upcoming semester with eCampus @ UMass, have them shipped to your residential address and they will be available for pickup at your RSD.
-Please note that campus pickup locations are not in service during fall 2020 semester due to COVID-19.
+When purchasing course materials for the upcoming semester with eCampus @ UMass, please do your best to ship them to your permanent address and bring them to campus when you move-in, to avoid delays.
+If you are unable to have books sent to your permanent address, have them shipped to your residential address and they will be available for pickup at your RSD.
+Please note that campus pickup locations are not in service during Spring 2021 semester due to COVID-19.

 If you are having problems with your mail please contact your RSD.
 Misaddressed mail is forwarded by University Mail Services, 120 Tillson Farm Rd, to a resident's most current address as it appears in SPIRE.
 If Mail Services is holding any mail for you, you will be notified by email to come in person with your student ID between the hours of 9:00 a.m. - 4:00 p.m.
 Monday through Friday.